Haley: Missile debris 'proof' of Iran's UN violations

 Story highlights

-- The short range ballistic missile serving as Haley's backdrop was made in Iran, then sent to Houthi rebels in Yemen, Haley said
+- The missile that was Haley's backdrop was made in Iran, then sent to rebels in Yemen, she said

 - US military officials have previously said that Iran has supplied missiles to Houthi rebels